College Park Criminal Lawyer

 Crime Rates in College Park

 The lower population of College Park compared to surrounding areas (30,413 residents as of 2011) reveals that a seemingly low violent and property crime rate is actually quite a bit higher than it seems.
 Annually, 145 violent crimes and 1,631 property crimes make up the 1,776 total crimes in the city.
 This translates to an average of 58.40 crimes per 1,000 residents.
 The violent crime rate of 4.77 per 1,000 residents is lower than the 5.48 Maryland average but higher than the 4.0 national median.
 Property crime, on the other hand, is nearly double the national average of 29.4 crimes per 1,000 residents, or 53.63.
 While there are nationally around 39.3 crimes per square mile each year, College Park experiences 193.
 It is also important to note that because so many residents live in College Park on only a part-time basis to attend the university, these statistics can be misleading.
 Like the rest of Maryland, College Park prosecutes gun charges very seriously in part because of its large population of university students.
+Having a trusted College Park criminal attorney on your side is vital.

 Students living in College Park are a frequent target of property crimes in the city and they often incur misdemeanor charges like disorderly conduct and disturbing the peace.
 Two police departments typically serve the College Park area with overlapping jurisdictions.
 Both the University of Maryland Police and Prince George’s County Police Department regularly make DWI/DUI arrests along with other arrests for property and violent crimes.
 Local law enforcement officials are also very vigilant when it comes to drug charges.